hpcuantwerpen/UAntwerpen-easyconfigs/p/Python/README.md

 ### Non-standard library packages that interface to external libaries

-* NumPy: Link to MKL
+* NumPy: Link to MKL and can use SuiteSparse
 * mkl_random: Link to certain MKL random number generators
 * mkl_fft: Interface to the MKL FFT routines
 * SciPy: Interfaces to various MKL components